w3c/wai-statements/index.md

 ### Intention of the organization
 {% include excol.html type="middle" %}
 * The intention could be to reach a higher level of conformance or to work on full conformance of all websites and mobile apps.
 It also describes the manner in which digital accessibility is embedded in the organization's policy.
-* <strong>Example:</strong> The website is now WCAG AA conformant but we are working on implementing AAA Success Criteria that help persons with cognitive disabilities.
+* <strong>Example:</strong> The website within the scope of this Accessibility Statement is now WCAG2.0 AAA conformant but we are planning to implement WCAG2.1 AAA Success Criteria to the website within the next year.
 * <strong>Format:</strong> [Description of the intention of the organization]
 * <textarea rows="1" cols="50">Add information about the intention of the organization regarding accessibility..</textarea><button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}